GarciaInes/Scrum-Mastering/Daily/Antipatterns.md

 .
 Collaborate: the whole is greater than the sum of its parts. #StrongerTogether </br>
 .
 Measure!
 Log micromanagement indicators and aggregate so that it can be an information radiator to address unhelpful behaviours. </br>

+### Stalled Process
+The aim is continuous improvement, not just of the product but how we do things.
+If we are not becoming better at what we do, we ain't Agile.
+Nipping this out not only helps teams stay on track and maintain their focus throughout the sprint but also enable a healthier environment and achievement towards product & team vision.</br>
+* Antidotes: </br>
+.
+Retrospectives.
+This is why they exist!
+You may need some polishing up to enable these to be effective! </br>
+.
+Simplify decision-making processes.
+Often, much of the energy gets drained with this or with how it is perceived. </br>
+.
+Limits: Work in Progress (WIP) limits to restrict the number of tasks or user stories that team members can work on simultaneously. </br>